bayerf42/Lox68k/doc/lox68k.md

   *Tiny C compiler* from https://bellard.org/tcc
 * To build the Linux version of Lox, you need nothing but standard *gcc*.
-* For building the ROM image and running the special Lox terminal emulation, you need Python 3, available at https://www.python.org/
+* For building the ROM image and running the special Lox terminal emulation, you need Python 3, available at https://www.python.org/ and the `pyserial` and `bincopy` packages, installable with `pip`.

 If you just want to checkout Lox with the IDE68K emulator, you need nothing else, just compile it as described below.
 But if you want to execute it on the Kit itself,